jhburns/ExperienceCapture/Documentation/Partial-Deploy.md

 # Partial Deploy

 This tutorial assume someone has already given you all of the files and usernames/passwords to deploy.
+First, download a server zip from the [releases](https://github.com/jhburns/ExperienceCapture/releases).

 ## Create and Copy Environment Files